 - Month 3: Added Fresh Breath oral rinse and began using the Healthy Breath toothpaste

 Additionally, it’s important to note that mouthwash can go quickly.
 I used up my 1st 16 oz. bottle in about 2 weeks or so and recommend buying them at least in the 2 bottle pack.

-You’ll need about 2 bottles per month if using it 2 times per day like I do.
+You’ll need about 2 bottles per month if using it 2 times per day as I do.

 TheraBreath vs Listerine & other mouthwash brands

 I’ve used a number of other products including Listerine and a whitening mouthwash with peroxide.
 Unfortunately, in both cases they really didn’t help.

-By the way, nearly all toothpastes and mouthwash rinses you’ll find on the shelf are very similar in design & ingredients, so don’t buy into their claims.
+By the way, nearly all toothpaste and mouthwash rinses you’ll find on the shelf are very similar in design & ingredients, so don’t buy into their claims.
 They’re not based on real science-based bad breath & anti-gingivitis research.

 Listerine (and the many copies out there) doesn’t really address plaque & breath problems effectively.
 I don’t recommend them because I feel like they’re a waste of your time and money.
 Especially with something as critical as gingivitis (and periodontitis).

 I would recommend TheraBreath’s mouthwashes any day of the week.
 While they’re a few dollars more, it’s a lot cheaper to do it right the first time with something that actually works and not pay for dental work later as I did.

 Note that I will say, however, the Fresh Breath Invigorating Icy Mint rinse I have is a bit strong and reminds me of Listerine’s strong flavor.
 So if you’re not a fan of how strong Listerine is I’d recommend a different flavor.
 (The Healthy Gums oral rinse is very mild, though, so that’s not an issue there)